GregoryAshton/kookaburra/paper/paper.md

 that increasing the number of components will eventually resolve this under-fitting.
 However, we find in this case that a model with 3 shapelets, each having 5 components improves the fit; see \autoref{fig:fit-fixed}.
-Here, we simply demonstrate that a fit can be achieved, studying the optimal choice of model is a future research project.
+Here, we simply demonstrate that a reasonable fit can be achieved, studying the optimal choice of model is a future research project.

 ![Top panel: the simulated data (blue), maximum likelihood fit (green), and 90\% confidence interval (C.I.) of the fit (orange) for the 20-component shapelet model fit.
 Bottom panel: the residual after removing the maximum likelihood (blue) and 90\% C.I uncertainty (orange).
 A grey region indicates the user-settable prior region for the pulse time of arrival. \label{fig:fit}](fit_with_data.png)